ksator/automated_junos_configuration_backup_on_git_with_syslog_saltstack/README.md

 ```
 salt-key -L
 ```
-These commands are run from the master.
+The below commands are run from the master.
 Most of these commands are using the Git execution module.
 So the master is asking to the minion ```core-rtr-p-01``` to execute these commands.
 ```
 # salt core-rtr-p-01 git.clone /tmp/local_copy git@github.com:JNPRAutomate/appformix_saltstack_show_commands_collection.git identity="/root/.ssh/id_rsa"